-To support the Executive Team and Boards, there is a Co-Executive Team comprising of the Executive Team and other directors and senior managers across the business.
-This team meets monthly to drive and scrutinise performance.
-Strategy steering groups also drive strategy implementation.
+To support the Executive Team and Boards, a Co-Executive Team exists comprising of the Executive Team and other Directors and senior managers across the business.
+This team meets regularly to drive and scrutinise performance.
+Strategy Steering Groups are also in place to drive through strategy implementation.

-External environment
+External Environment